angelswat/academic-kickstart/content/home/experience.md

   description = """
   Activities include:

-  * PLC programming and simulation
+  * PLC programming and simulation.
-  * Hosting databases and linking with mobile apps
+  * Hosting databases and linking with mobile apps.
-  * Deploying industrial communication interfaces by using Node-RED
+  * Deploying industrial communication interfaces by using Node-RED.
-  * Developing a mobile app based on UX/UI protocols
+  * Developing a mobile app based on UX/UI protocols.
   """

 [[experience]]